 Most of the transportation elements and transportation capital facilities plans reviewed meet the requirements of the state law (as noted in the Definitions section of this report).
+There are some plans that appear incomplete but there is an expectation that those will be completed - the major question is the timeline for that completion.

 Of those plans reviewed, several communities have identified shortfalls in available transportation funding over the 20-year plan life.
 Other communities have identified that an aggressive approach to external funding sources, like grants, will be necessary to maintain their transportation desired level-of-service (LOS).
 At least one community has asked, through its plan document, for the county to invest in county facilities seen necessary for the support of that city's urban area.
 The latter part of this comprehensive planning process should prompt discussion between jurisdictions seeking a cooperative approach to meeting needs that exceed the ability of jurisdictions to fund them.